 You could debate the taste of butter over margarine all day.
 Some will swear by butter's pure creaminess, while others think margarine is the best way to go.
 I myself grew up in a butter household and have continued to buy butter for this very reason over the years.
 However, I have just as many friends that exclusively buy margarine, whether they are vegan or not.
-So when it comes to butter or margarine, though, can you say why you choose the spread you love the most?
+So when it comes to margarine vs. butter, though, can you say why you choose the spread you love the most?

 Surprisingly, not many know the actual differences between butter and margarine, but that's why we're here to help.
 You can indeed use them interchangeably, but sometimes, one option is better than other.
 Let's start with butter.